ctokoli/Todo-list-with-webpack/README.md

 # 📖 Awesome Books Project <a name="about-project"></a>

-**Awesome Books Project**  The goal of this project is to learn how to build basic website that allows users to add/remove books from a list.
-This is implemented by using JavaScript objects and arrays.
-I also you Local Storage in the to store the array objects in the browser.
+**Todo List With Webpack Project**The goal of this project is to learn how to build website using webpack to bundle the project files.
+This is implemented by using the Webpack Cli.
+I also you use Localstorage to store the todos in the browser.

 <div align="center">

-  <h3><b>Awesome Books Project</b></h3>
+  <h3><b>Todo List With Webpack Project</b></h3>

 </div>